Created a mobile game app to improve dental hygiene for children with braces.

 researcher and UI designer in a team of 4 designers.

 The prototype was selected to be presented to dental professors at UCLA as a possible project to pursue and develop for research purposes.

-We want to research oral hygiene practices for 7-to-9-year-old children with braces so we can design a mobile app that leverages a sensor-enabled electric toothbrush to engage children with the demanding brushing routine throughout the active treatment period by conducting interviews with children wearing braces, their parents, clinicians.
+We wanted to design a mobile app that leverages a sensor-enabled electric toothbrush to engage children with the demanding brushing routine throughout their active treatment period.

 We generated a wide range of concepts.
 Some ideas focused more on educational activities, including relating teeth brushing to biology or learning about archeology.
 Others were designed to care for a pet.
 These concepts aimed to focus the act of teeth brushing towards completing a challenge or activity in the game.
 The app was also meant to strengthen brushing patterns taught by an orthodontist.

 My role during our lofi think aloud testing was to lead the sessions with by handing users corresponding screens as they navigated through the app.

 We were able to test our flow on children.
 Afterwards, By synthesizing our results, we identified two key points.
 The first was to use flashier characters and colors to actively keep children interested in the app, which we have begun to do.
 Secondly, we have to provide enough incentive for the kids to come back to use this app.
 Therefore, we decided to create a "storyline" with the game that will help create goals for the children to reach.

 Looking back, I wish we could have animated the characters for a user test.
 This way, we could have seen how children would react to the character, Jim.
 However, I learned a lot about collaborating with teammates - we all contributed equally and had to learn how to communicate with each other on our roles and jobs.
 This project was later presented to UCLA Dental professors for a potential project pitch.